attaullah/downsampled-plant-disease-dataset/README.md

 infected plant leaves of 14 different species.
 There are 38 classes, of which 12 correspond to healthy plants and 26 to infected plants.

-The names of species are:
+The names of the species are:
 >Apple, Blueberry, Cherry, Corn, Grape, Orange, Peach, Bell Pepper, Potato, Raspberry, Soybean, Squash, Strawberry, and Tomato.

 The names of the 38 classes are: